Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides no guidance on when to use this tool versus alternatives.
-It does not mention exclusions, prerequisites, or sibling tools, leaving the agent without context for appropriate invocation.
+No usage guidelines are provided.
+The description does not indicate when to use this tool versus alternatives, nor does it mention filtering, pagination, or sorting capabilities.
+This leaves the agent without context for appropriate usage.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.